kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/meta_dialogue/meta_structural_log_m04.md

 ## 1. Purpose

-This protocol defines a method for recording the field impact of structural templates,
+This protocol defines a method for recording the **structural effects** of applied forms,
-phase progression sequences, or **non-directive structural forms** (※ original term adjusted for safety).
+including phase sequences and **non-directive structural configurations** (adjusted for clarity and neutrality).

-It involves two main actions:
+It involves two core operations:

-- **Use Notification** — A formal record specifying where, when, and under what structural mode a form was applied
+- **Use Notification** — Formal logging of when, where, and how a structural form was introduced
-- **Structural Record Return** — A field-level trace of what occurred structurally (not behaviorally) during or following use
+- **Structural Record Return** — A trace of the system’s structural condition during and after use, without reference to content or evaluation

-This process supports **long-term observation of coherence behavior**, distinct from evaluative or outcome-based feedback.
+This supports **long-range coherence analysis**, focused on pattern persistence rather than outcome performance.

 ---